Airtable/blocks/packages/sdk/docs/api.md

 Every call to .watch should have a matching call to .unwatch.

-Returns the array of keys that were watched."`
+Returns the array of keys that were watched.-0"`